“Semantics is the brain of AI.” See what it means for you

 Semantic Layer

-dbt Semantic Layer vs Cube: Which Architecture Actually Fits Your Stack
+dbt Semantic Layer vs Cube: Which Fits Your Data Stack?

 dbt Semantic Layer and Cube are not interchangeable.
 One defines metrics.
 The other defines and serves them.
 This is the architectural difference that determines which one belongs in your stack.